gravitational/gravity/docs/5.x/quickstart.md

 Kubernetes cluster with Mattermost running inside.
 If a single node cluster is not enough, you can add additional nodes to it:

-1. Copy `gravity` binary from the boostrapping node above to another host, let's assume it's IP is `10.5.5.29`.
+1. Copy `gravity` binary from the boostrapping node above to another host, let's assume its IP is `10.5.5.29`.
 2. Execute `gravity join` command as shown below.
 Note that this command will "think" in silence for a few seconds before dumping any output.